-- 11 respondents agreed, 4 respondents disagreed - How will you fund this? - I am a little above your highest income but my 8,000 a year tax bill may force me to move.
+- 11 respondents agreed, 4 respondents disagreed - How are you going to pay this?
+If you raise my taxes I can't afford to stay in my house/neighborhood.
+These policies help one group while putting an undue burden on other groups.
+Tax all properties across the city equally - I am a little above your highest income but my 8,000 a year tax bill may force me to move.
 I bought my house in 1980 for \$60,000.
 It is not my fault you pretend it is worth \$300,000 now.
 (Obviously you haven't seen the deferred maintenance I cannot afford to do while I am paying exorbitant taxes) Do something for the truly middle class who aren't rich enough to support your goddamned abatement nut not poor enough to qualify for discounts.
-For the love of god, DO something for the middle class for once!
+For the love of god, DO something for the middle class for once! - interesting that this applies to home greater than an acre/ pt i. above - Relief should not depend on income - Should be same for everyone

-- Should be same for everyone - While this sounds good, at the accelerated rate of some neighborhoods' gentrification and rapidly rising AMI original residents would still be priced out by the dramatic change in property taxes.
-I.e. A person who Bought into a neighborhood years ago Because it Was affordable \$40-100000.
+• While this sounds good, at the accelerated rate of some neighborhoods' gentrification and rapidly rising AMI - original residents would still be priced out by the dramatic change in property taxes.
+I.e. A person who Bought into a neighborhood years ago Because it Was affordable - \$40-100000.
 Now the new gentrification on the block are \$590,00 for each Townhouse.
 This is 6 or more x more than the original resident's home and budget.
 Where does our society expect these Originals to go?
 In a neighborhood like Oakley, not only is it a Great neighborhood for the young, but it is one of the Few Excellent neighborhoods Nationwide to Age in.
 It is a walk around community, with all of the essentials nearby.
-The only thing it needs to be Perfect is a Great transit system to visit/shop/etc. Other neighborhoods.
+The only thing it needs to be Perfect is a Great transit system to visit/shop/etc Other neighborhoods.